-It was back in April that we marked the 150th anniversary of the surrender at Appomattox Court House.
+It was back in April that we marked the anniversary of the surrender at Appomattox Court House, which is seen by many as the unofficial end of the American Civil War.
 But word of the Civil War’s end didn’t reach Texas until June 19, 1865.

 As TIME explained in 1997:

 What followed, however, was more complicated than the early celebration suggested.
 Proof could be found in a New York Times story from that July, headlined “The Negro Question in Texas.”
 The story reported that Granger’s order had specified to the people of Texas that the freedom of the former slaves “involves an absolute equality of personal rights and rights of property between former masters and slaves.”

 It seemed that the people of Houston didn’t quite get the message: freedmen were being interrogated as to whom they belonged to; if they did not name someone, they would be accused of idleness and put to work for the city. “[So], if this was an outbreak of the old spirit, a drawing distinctions based upon color alone, giving white men the right to be as idle as they please, but not tolerating idleness among the blacks; allowing whites to work where they please, but sending blacks ‘home to their masters’ or to the public works; it is a system which will have to be changed at Galveston, or wherever it is entered upon,” the Times concluded.